Knit cap: Other names and history

 Dating from the 15th century, the earliest type of knitted wool cap was produced in the Welsh town of Monmouth.

 The earliest surviving example of a "Monmouth cap" is held by Monmouth Museum and was knitted from coarse 2 ply wool.
 The cap was made by casting on at the lower edge and knitting in the round towards the top.
 The crown consists of a classic rounded top, with the last remaining stitches cast off.
 The yarn tail was wrapped around just below the castoff stitches to gather them, leaving the little lump commonly, but inexactly, referred to as a button.
 The doubled brim was formed by picking up stitches inside the body of the cap, and worked down to the original cast on.
 The cast on loops were picked up, and a 3 needle bind-off worked to finish and join the inner brim to the outer cap, ending with a little loop.

 Each hat was made weatherproof by felting, a process which reduced its size.
 The distance from the centre to the hem in this example varies between 5 and 6 inches (150 mm).

 Thousands of Monmouth caps were made, but their relatively low cost, and the ease with which the knitting could unravel, means that few remain.

 Historically, the wool knit cap was an extremely common form of headgear for seamen, fishers, hunters and others spending their working day outdoors from the 18th century and forward, and is still commonly used for this purpose in the northern regions of North America, Europe, Asia, and other cold regions of the world.

 Being found all over the world where climate demands a warm hat, the knit cap can be found under a multitude of local names.
 In parts of the English-speaking world, this type of knitted hat is traditionally called a beanie.
 However, in parts of Canada and the US, the word 'beanie' can additionally be used to denote a different design of brimless cap, which is floppy and made up of joined panels of felt, twill, or other tightly woven cloth rather than being knitted.

-A knitted cap with ear flaps is often called a bobble hat, toboggan, or sherpa.
+A knitted cap with ear flaps is often called a toboggan, or sherpa.
 The term toboggan is also sometimes used for knitted caps in Southern American English.

 Members of the United States military commonly refer to a knitted cap as a watch cap, as it is the headgear worn while "standing watch" on a ship or guard post.
-The term snookie cap is also frequently used in the US military.

 In Western Pennsylvania English (Pittsburghese), it is known as a tossle cap.
 It may also simply be called a winter hat.